Prescription for Trouble: Using Antibiotics to Fatten Livestock

 Resistant bacteria that develop in CAFOs (confined animal feeding operations) can be transferred to the general human population via food.
 The government, public health officials, and physicians are increasingly concerned about foodborne diseases caused by Campylobacter and Salmonella bacteria.
 According to the Centers for Disease Control and Prevention (CDC), nationwide there are 76 million cases of foodborne illness a year and 5000 deaths from viral and bacterial pathogens.

-As resistant strains of bacteria emerge, they have easy passage to humans—right though the grocery store.
+As resistant strains of bacteria emerge, they have easy passage to humans—right through the grocery store.
 Campylobacter, for example, is carried into kitchens on poultry and can cause illness when people eat raw or undercooked poultry meat.
 While this does not always cause severe illness, the CDC estimates that there are two to four million Campylobacter infections per year, resulting in as many as 250 deaths each year in the United States.
 Furthermore, about one in a thousand Campylobacter infections leads to Guillain-Barré Syndrome, a disease that can cause paralysis.
 Thus, the emergence of drug-resistant Campylobacter is a serious public health concern.

 In fact, the use in poultry of fluoroquinolones, a precious class of antibiotics, led to the development of resistant Campylobacter strains.
 Before fluoroquinolones were approved for use in agriculture in the United States, no fluoroquinolone resistance was reported in people unless they had previously taken the drugs for illness or traveled to a country that permitted their use in agriculture.
 But after the antibiotics were approved for agricultural use, resistant strains began emerging in samples taken from both humans and poultry.
 The correlation of the emergence of resistance with the use in animal systems was important evidence that agricultural use was the culprit.
 The FDA recognized the seriousness of the threat and banned fluoroquinolones from veterinary use in September 2005.